Surface-supplied diving skills: Dealing with a broken faceplate

 The transparent faceplates of most helmets in current use are highly impact resistant and not easily damaged to the extent that they leak dangerously.
 If this does occur, the free-flow valve can be opened to increase internal pressure to reduce leak flow and purge the helmet of water.
 Tilting the helmet forward to lower the front will bring the faceplate down and may also reduce leakage and will help purge water from the helmet.

 Hot water supply malfunction

 In the event of a suit heating water supply failure that cannot be resolved promptly, the diver will abort the dive.
 This is a serious problem for divers using helium based breathing gas as heat loss is rapid and the risk of hypothermia is high.

-Temperature problems: If the water supply is too hot or too cold, the diver can adjust the flow rate which can help with small deficiencies, If the temperature is scalding the supply must be shut off at the suit immediately until corrected.
+If the water supply is too hot or too cold, the diver can adjust the flow rate which can help with small deficiencies, If the temperature is scalding the supply must be shut off at the suit immediately until corrected.
 Too cold can be tolerated without injury, but unless it can be corrected promptly the dive will be terminated.
 If a thin wet-suit is worn under the hot-water suit the diver can tolerate greater temperature variations with less chance of injury.